What We Do

 Titanic Belfast is the first phase of the Foundation’s ambition to create a dynamic maritime destination where preservation of heritage complements regeneration and where public realm, events and amenities attract, engage and connects everyone in Belfast to Titanic’s narrative – human endeavour, pride, inspiration and innovation.

 TFL is responsible for managing the operator contract with Titanic Belfast Limited (TBL), ensuring that they maintain the iconic status of the building and provide an innovative world class visitor experience to local, national and international visitors.
 Titanic Belfast has performed all of its objectives to date, and in the first year of opening, more than 800,000 people visited Titanic Belfast from 128 different countries and territories, bringing almost half a million more visitors to Belfast, and contributed £54m in venue to Belfast’s economy.
-Since then, the visitor attraction has welcomed more than four million visitors through the galleries, conference and banqueting and events.
+Since then, the visitor attraction has welcomed almost five million visitors through the galleries, conference and banqueting and events.

 Looking forward, our future objectives are to preserve the maritime heritage assets on Titanic Quarter and enhance the authenticity of the destination; develop and promote Titanic Quarter as an authentic maritime heritage destination; and to engage, and to continue to educate and maximise opportunities for local communities across Belfast and Northern Ireland to understand and share this heritage.
 To achieve this TFL must ensure Belfast’s maritime heritage is preserved for current and future generations to access and that Titanic Quarter becomes a shared space for the people of Belfast and Northern Ireland.